+Drill information is stored in columns.
 Select the column in which to place the drill.
 Choose the first and second electrical layer numbers (layers 1 and 4 in the example).

 Specify the drill type, mechanical or laser and whether through plated.
+A mechanical drill is shown selected.

 Note that with laser drills the order of drill layers is important, e.g. layer 1 and 4 is different from layer 4 and 1.
-Optionally, add the NC drill data filenames.